 About the Author

 Chapters outline everything from the lesser-thought-of aspects of picking a college, such as preferred climate, to the nitty-gritty of financial aid.
 Easy-to-follow steps spanning a student’s freshman to senior years of high school provide a simple time line of when to expect to send things in, schedule college visits, and more....
 Detailed FAQs have answers for many common questions, supplementing the information in each chapter with lots of helpful tips....
 Parents, too, will find plenty that's useful within these pages.
+College-minded teens will find this guide helpful for every step of the application process.

 There are a number of books about the college admission process on shelves all over this country.
 Frank Burtnett has written one that will be on desks, open and used.
 I particularly like his FAQ sections and hands-on approach.
 Admission at its best is a developmental process, and Burtnett has captured this through the personal student exercises.